 Public involvement.
 Governments are unlikely to be effective if they attempt to enforce forest laws without the involvement of other stakeholders.
-Independent NGOs can act as watchdogs, often in close collaboration with the media, and may be instrumental in uncovering illegal activities and ensuring that corrective action is taken.
-Local communities and the general public should also be engaged in combating forest crime.
+Independent NGOs illegal activities and ensuring that forest crime. s can act as watchdogs, of t corrective action is taken ften in close collaboratio .
+Local communities and n with the media, and may the general public should y be instrumental in uncovering also be engaged in combating